GircysRomualdas/static-site-generator/README.md

 # Static Site Generator

-A simple static site generator built in Python.
-This project converts Markdown content into static HTML pages using a template.
+A static site generator built in Python.
+It converts Markdown content into static HTML pages using a template.

 This is the starter code used in Boot.dev's [Build a Static Site Generator in Python](https://www.boot.dev/courses/build-static-site-generator-python) course.